Decomposing Oil Prices

 Crude Oil Outlook

-The graphic below shows the crude oil price on December 1, 2016, and predicted crude oil prices based on options on oil futures contracts (ticker /CL).
-The blue lines are within one standard deviation (σ) of the settlement price (green line) and the red lines are within two standard deviations for each month (for a refresher on standard deviations, see the January 2016 blog).
+The graphic below illustrates the crude oil pricing as of December 17, 2018 and predicted crude oil prices based on options on oil futures contracts (ticker /CL).
+The blue lines are within one standard deviation (σ) of the settlement price (the middle, green line), and the outside, red lines are within two standard deviations for each month (for a refresher on standard deviations, see the January 2016 blog).

 Natural Gas Outlook